ImgBotApp/InternetNL/test/connresolver/passed/description_en.md

 Congratulations!
-Digital domain signatures are validated.
+Domain signatures are validated for you.
 Therefore you are protected against false translation from signed domain names into rogue IP addresses.